Part 1 – Deploying and configuring the initial components

 Introduction

-As organisations move toward multi-region and hybrid cloud architectures, maintaining consistent networking and security policies across locations becomes increasingly complex.
+As organizations move toward multi-region and hybrid cloud architectures, maintaining consistent networking and security policies across locations becomes increasingly complex.
 This is where VMware NSX Federation becomes a powerful solution.

 NSX Federation allows customers to centrally manage networking and security policies across multiple NSX deployments (sites) using the Global Managers, while enforcement happens locally on Local Managers.